AnggaR96s/Reforestation/README.md

-## What do you call someone with no nose?
-Nobody knows.
+## Where do young cows eat lunch?
+In the calf-ateria.